Hot Power Yoga Center Worcester Staff

 While in New York, Brittany earned a Holistic Health Coaching certification from the Institute for Integrative Nutrition.
 She offers individual health coaching, a structured individualized six month program, and also several workshops and cleanses.
 She encourages the exploration of the body through diet and believes that no one diet works for every person.

 After moving back to Massachusetts in July 2013, she started teaching at local yoga studios.
-Brit received her 500RYT certificate in August of 2014 under the loving guidance of Theresa Murphy.
+Brit received her 500RYT certificate in August of 2014.
 Brittany works in therapeutics, pranayama, and connecting to the elements and chakras through her yoga practice.
 Her Vinyasa Flow integrates alignment, core, and breathing techniques with basic poses and creative sequences.
 Brittany encourages her students to be playful and bold in her classes, and to live fearlessly on and off the mat.
 To do one thing a day that scares you.

 Visit Brit's website at britfordyoga.com and find daily inspiration from Brittany on Instagram as @yoga_birdie